Drew Struzan | |

 Published in 2019, Struzan illustrated the bookA Bloody BusinessISBN 978-1785657702 aboutprohibition andorganized crime, written by his wife Dylan Struzan.[41]

-To create his finished work projects, Struzan starts by sketching out drawings ongessoed illustration board, then tinting the draftsmanship with airbrushed acrylic paint, finishing up the highlights and other details with colored pencils and more airbrush if needed.
+To create his finished work projects, Struzan started by sketching out drawings ongessoed illustration board, then tinting the draftsmanship with airbrushed acrylic paint, finishing up the highlights and other details with colored pencils and more airbrush if needed.
 The gessoed foundation allows Struzan the luxury of being able to accommodate any requested changes to the work.
 Preferring to work on a 1 to 1 scale, Struzan's one-sheet work would be approximately 27 x 40 inches, the size of a printed movie poster.
 Working from reference photographs and live models, Struzan has been known at times to include depictions of himself, family members, and friends in his work.
 He is known for working very quickly, as it typically takes him a week to two weeks to finish a painting.
 With the theatrical release of theStar Wars special editions, Struzan created the three-panel triptych within the limited four-week deadline.
-The poster artwork forJohn Carpenter's 1982 remake ofThe Thing was created overnight, Struzan having received that assignment less than a day before the finished poster was needed.[33]
+The poster artwork forJohn Carpenter's 1982 remake ofThe Thing was created overnight, Struzan having received that assignment less than a day before the finished poster was needed.[42]